 2.3 Distributed Storage System

 Almost all commercial search engines use distributed storage system to store a large quantity of resources, Google is a good example.
 It has its own file system named GFS (Google file system).
 GFS is a scalable and classical distributed file system for large distributed data-intensive applications[].
 GFS has been used in Google since 2003, and it is not open source.
 However, the basic storage techniques used are classical and public in the technical fields.
-2 is the basic structure and work principle of GFS.
+Fig. 2 is the basic structure and work principle of GFS.